esparno/red-take-home/README.md

 ## Installation
 You will need docker, docker-compose, Java 8, and SBT to run this code base.

+## Writing your code
+You will want to add your code to the file in `src/main/scala/Main.scala`.
+We have gone ahead and taken care of all the boilerplate for you so that you can get straight to writing Spark code.

 ## Testing your code
 To submit your code to spark, simply run the following commands: